AlpacaTravel/graphql-docs/README.md

   Accessing information from the API as a GIS data source for itinerary information

-### Collection
+### Collections

-Collections support the ability to create a database of locations to power your website or application.
+Collections support the ability to create groups of places or itineraries to power your website or application.

 - **[Managing collection locations](topics/collection/Managing%20collection%20locations/README.md)**
   Managing collection locations, including listing, creating, updating and